How Do I Shut Off the Water to My House: Step-by-Step Guide

 Common Locations in Different Home Types

-The main water shut-off valve is usually near the water meter or where water lines enter the house.
+The main water shut-off valve is usually near the water meter or where the main water line enters the house.
 Its location varies by home type:

 - In homes with crawl spaces, it might be located near the front of the house.

-- In areas with warmer climates, the valve might be outside, near the water meter.
+- In areas with warmer climates, the valve might be outside, near the water meter, which may be in a box near the property line on the property.

 It's important to know where it is in your home.
 This way, you can find it easily when needed.